ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 ### **Update Instructions: Go to [Listonomicon install location].
 Delete the "Overwite" folder.
 Go to Listonomicon/profiles/Listonomicon and delete modsCache.json and modsettings.lsx.**

+## Listonomicon v6.0.1 Goof'd Hotfix
+Save safe?
+Probably.

+1. Redid the order of several classes so they will play together better.
+2. Removed "Fighters get a taunt at level 3" mod which I don't remember adding and was breaking everything.
+3. Updated Chiz's patch to save bladesingers.

 ## Listonomicon v6 Ultimate Ultimate NPC Stat Overhaul Edition plus everything else update
 Save safe?
 No.